codegophers/file-share/README.md

 }
 ```

+Also set up your app to use email/password authentication and manually
+add the users you want, as well as selecting which are admins, by setting
+`admins/<user uuid>/true` in the database.

 ## Database Schema
 All data is stored in the Firebase Realtime Database.
 The uploaded files
 are stored in FirebaseStorage.